Run your own Minecraft Server

 Select the $5/month instance plan.

-Note: The $3.50 Instance type is enough for a small server with a few friends, but if you expect to build a large world with more players, consider choosing a more powerful instance.
+Note: If you expect to build a large world with more players, consider choosing a more powerful instance.

 e.
 Enter a name for your instance.